 We are committed to ‘closing the gap’ by training doctors who have a deep knowledge and understanding of Aboriginal and Torres Strait Islander health issues.

-The Academic Unit of General Practice is a community resource committed to providing excellence in health education.
+The Academic Unit of General Practice is a community resource committed to providing excellence in health education and research.

 We are currently researching fall prevention and aged-related diseases such as dementia and osteoporosis.
 Chronic disease focuses include asthma, cardiovascular disease, diabetes and cancer.